smrithibalki/cloud_simulation/README.md

 - service_simulation : Simulation implementing SaaS, PaaS, IaaS

 In detail explaination on these simulations will be given below
+### Documentation
+Once you clone the project you will be able to find the Scaladoc documentation in the docs folder
 ### Resources (src/main/resources)
 This directory contains the different configuration files used for all the created simulations.